 Thank you to Sharon, Mikki, first Unitarian Animal Advocates, and everyone who joined us last night for the AKI benefit potluck!
 We had great food, great company, great fun, and we raised some money for AKI partner organizations!

-.
 You can see pictures of the new facility on the Namibia rural SPCAs-Tsumeb SPCA page.
 This plaque adorns the entry way.

 Thank you so much to Rouge Valley Veterinary Hospital in Scarborough, Ontario, Canada.
-RVVH held holiday fundraisers for AKI, click on the photos to the right for a larger image.
+RVVH held holiday fundraisers for AKI.

 Awesome African Wildlife

 Sarah Clark Powdermaker, AKI supporter & a big fan of Africa and its wildlife, passed away recently.
 To honor her memory, her husband Mark donated three copies of the book she wrote to AKI.
 Awesome African Wildlife is a unique collection of poems, information, and paintings of 50 species of Africa's wildlife.
 The stories are beautifully presented, and the book is a joy to browse and read.
 We will award a book to each of the top three donors--individuals or groups.
 For being AKI's longest sustaining monthly donor, Kelly received Awesome African Wildlife.